OpenTermsArchive/contrib-versions/AmazonKindleAndroid/Legal Information.md

-Kindle for Android Legal Notices A. INTELLECTUAL PROPERTY NOTICES
+See all alerts (alert-count more) Kindle for Android Legal Notices A. INTELLECTUAL PROPERTY NOTICES

 1\.
 Patent Notices